 (This is free desktop software.
 Only for Windows.)

-Now, if you do not want to spend all the time in downloading software for your desktop and want a simple tool for reducing the image size without losing any quality, this is one of the best tools available.
+Now, if you do not want to spend all the time in downloading software for your desktop and want a simple tool for reducing the file size of your image without losing any quality, this is one of the best tools available.
 Resizing.app is a simple web-based tool that does one single function, which is reducing an image and is very easy to use.

 (This is a free web tool.)

-Shutterstock is basically a marketplace for photos but its editor ca be used for reducing image size.
+Shutterstock is basically a marketplace for photos but its editor can be used for reducing image’s file size without losing quality.
+Dealing with resized image can be a hassle and this is where Shutterstock comes to your rescue.

 The other option takes it to an upper level just as the desktop software.
 Using the Shutterstock Editor, upload the image and then click on ‘Replace Background’ to start working.
 After that, click on Canvas size on the right side of the screen and then choose your preferred measurements.
 After that, you just have to Save your image and move to your next image.